gleber/ledger-parsita/memory-bank/activeContext.md

 - Added `validate_internal_consistency` and `is_balanced` methods to the `Transaction` class in `src/classes.py` for validating individual transaction integrity and balance.
 - Defined custom error classes (`TransactionValidationError`, `TransactionIntegrityError`, `MissingDateError`, `MissingDescriptionError`, `InsufficientPostingsError`, `InvalidPostingError`, `TransactionBalanceError`, `ImbalanceError`, `AmbiguousElidedAmountError`, `UnresolvedElidedAmountError`) in `src/classes.py`.
 - Updated `memory-bank/context7_library_ids.md` with the ID for `plaintextaccounting`.
+- Modified `Transaction.balance()` in `src/classes.py` to add a comment "; auto-balanced" to postings whose amounts are calculated.
+This comment is appended to existing comments.
+- Added new test cases to `tests/test_classes.py` to verify the automatic comment addition for balanced postings.
+- Corrected `Commodity.isStock()` regex in `src/classes.py` to allow for periods in stock tickers (e.g., "MSFT.US") and adjusted max length.
+- Corrected assertions in `tests/test_classes.py` to use `isinstance(result, Success)` instead of `result.is_success` for checking `returns.result.Result` types.
+All tests in `tests/test_classes.py` now pass.

 ## Next Steps